Meghanaramesha/JPA/GitBook_Content/Influencers/UA & Growth Agencies/Kopelovich/089_Would love to see more games implementing this.md

+---
+title: "Would love to see more games implementing this"
+---

 # Would love to see more games implementing this!

 ### [Gamigion: Mobile Games Industry News Gamigion: Mobile Games Industry News Gamigion: Mobile Games Industry News Gamigion: Mobile Games Industry News](https://www.gamigion.com/)